StevenTammen/bibledocs.org/content/about-the-site.md

 Moreover, some people are dyslexic and are much faster absorbing information by listening rather than reading (most people are the opposite, as above).
 Some people are visually impaired and physically *cannot* make use of text as a medium (or can only do so at a severely reduced capacity).
 You get the idea.

 Nonetheless, for most people, when sitting down and studying in a dedicated fashion, text far outshines the other mediums.
 It is for this reason that this ministry largely focuses on text to the exclusion of all else.
-If you are interested in audio/video content, I would recommend you check out [Bible Academy](https://www.youtube.com/channel/UCkp-J7VPT7NcwmuiNfD2fkg/playlists), an in-depth YouTube teaching ministry centered around informational videos Khan-Academy-style, or [Bible Crash Course](https://www.youtube.com/channel/UChhe0vK1hz8bxzcphHWpFmg/playlists), another in-depth YouTube teaching ministry.
-(You can rip the audio from the YouTube videos from either ministry to get the studies as MP3's).
+If you are interested in audio/video content, this site does offer some video recordings of study groups (see the [BibleDocs YouTube channel](https://www.youtube.com/channel/UCFk7khraAKf68DZ5GeYEFIw/playlists)).
+I would also recommend you check out [Bible Academy](https://www.youtube.com/channel/UCkp-J7VPT7NcwmuiNfD2fkg/playlists), an in-depth YouTube teaching ministry centered around informational videos Khan-Academy-style, and [Bible Crash Course](https://www.youtube.com/channel/UChhe0vK1hz8bxzcphHWpFmg/playlists), another in-depth YouTube teaching ministry.
+(For any option, you can rip the audio from the YouTube videos to get the studies as MP3's).

 #### What syntax do you use in translations original to this site?